The Assassination Of The Emperor Commodus (The Play)

 MARCIA.

-What tidings hast thou to disclose that I am eager to know of its important relevance?
+What tidings hast thou to disclose that I am eager to know, for their important relevance?

 ECLECTUS.

-The emperor hast told me that he shall resume the Plebeian Games anew.
+The Emperor hath told me he shall resume the Plebeian Games anew.

 MARCIA.